- Class Features

 Monk – Again, the Wis could be troublesome depending on your build.
 The big issue with this pairing is that there is some innate incompatibility here.
 Martial Arts only functions with Monk weapons, which are pretty atypical for most Barbarians.
 You also can’t be using a Shield, which eliminates tank builds.
 This leaves you with either a dual wielding style build or with a Polearm Master build using a quarterstaff.
 The other immediate issue is that the Unarmoured Defence ability is wasted.
 I’m not saying that this is a bad build, just that it’s atypical and will require some outside of the box thinking to make work.

-Paladin – Oh how I wish this build were easier to do, but the Cha investment is really rough.
-Funelling spells into Divine Smite whilst Raging just sounds like a blast.
+Paladin – You’d think a holy avenger Barbarian would be amazing, but the CHA investment is really rough.
+Rage stops spellcasting, but Divine Smite isn’t technically a spell.
 I like the flavor and fun of the pairing, but mechanically it just doesn’t work out.
 Maybe just go with a Path of the Zealot instead.

 Ranger – You can fit into this pairing pretty easily as well.
 The only real issue is that for the most part, you get a lot more out of multiclassing with the Fighter than you do with the Ranger.
 Still, this is a very sound fit thematically, and it’s not bad, not at all, mechanically.
 Part of the issue though comes from the fact that a lot of the Ranger’s “oomph” comes from spellcasting.
 Since you can’t do this and Rage at the same time, it is a clunky fit at best.
 The odd thing is that a few levels with the Hunter archetype can actually help your tanking ability.
 Strange, but abilities like Horde Breaker and Escape the Horde can go a long way towards your multi-enemy abilities.